JuliaAnimators/Javis.jl/docs/src/howto.md

 ]; pathname="follow_path.gif")
 ```

-I admit that this is not the nicest syntax so we might choose to return the points by overriding some Luxor functions in the future.

-Another possibility is to specify a vector of points like in this example:
+Another possibility is to specify a vector of points like this:

 ```julia
 Action(